philanc/luatweetnacl/README.md

 and 16 leading null bytes in the encrypted text).
 So the user does not need to provide or take care of these leading null spaces.

-The binding has been written for Lua 5.3 on Linux.
+The binding has been built and tested on Linux with Lua-5.3.3, Lua-5.2.4 and Lua-5.1.5

 It should work for any POSIXy system featuring /dev/urandom (used by function 'randombytes()')